dennisbyington/a_star_pathfinding/readme.txt

 # ---------------------------------------------------------------------------
 # Description

 A-Star Pathfinding (A*) implemented in python

   1) Parses command line arguments (if any)
     - default values are 4-way moves with the Manhattan heuristic

-  2) Creates a default grid with barriers
+  2) Creates a grid with barriers

   3) Performs A* on default grid with assigned allowed moves and heuristic

   3) Displays result

 # ---------------------------------------------------------------------------
 # Dependencies

-- Requires Python3
+- Requires Python3+
-- Imports: argparse, numpy, and heapq libraries
+- Install required libraries via 'pip3 install -r requirements.txt'

 # ---------------------------------------------------------------------------